OVGA - Original Video Game Art

 When I was introduced to the world of original video game art, I was ecstatic at the opportunity to see original paintings in their full glory for games from my childhood.

 Sadly, I found there was no definitive resource for Original Video Game Art, no one place enthusiasts could visit and take in the artwork.
 The images that were out there were scattered across social media platforms, forums, and other websites, often without attribution or with limited information or context.
 I made it my goal to develop a website and bring it all together.
-Giving credit where credit is due, OVGA is thankful to the Facebook Group “Original Artwork for Video Games,” where collectors have gathered and shared their passion in recent years.
+Giving credit where credit is due, OVGA is thankful to the Facebook Group “Original Video Game Artwork Collectors,” where collectors have gathered and shared their passion in recent years.

 OVGA is my way to give back to this community that has given me so much over the past years.
 For most collectors, our passion for this hobby is not merely limited to just collecting but includes the relationships we build along the way.